syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/deploy-maui-windows.md

 Create a new Blazor MAUI app and name it **PDFViewerGettingStarted**.

-N> The PDF Viewer (Next Gen) component is supported from .NET 6.0 onwards.
+N> The PDF Viewer component is supported from .NET 6.0 onwards.

 ## Install PDF Viewer NuGet package in Blazor Maui App